timofeysie/satisfactory/docs/worklog.md

 ```

 Other than that, the findAll() and the loadSummary() functions were added to get the file written in the getArticleSummary() service.

+Commit message: added a use generated summary button and service to retrieve file written by nest but goose appears to be always failing